morganstanley/binlog/doc/UserGuide.md

 The maximum number of enumerators is limited to 100.

+To adapt enum types shadowed by non-type declarations (e.g: a field), the following workaround is required:

+    [catchfile test/integration/LoggingEnums.cpp shadowed]

 ## Logging User Defined Structures

 User defined types outside the categories above can be still logged,